natcan/dnata/_posts/2020-04-01-the_conversation_no_cinchona.md

 ---
 title: Read our latest article at The Conversation UK!
+(También en español)
 layout: post
 author: ---
 excerpt: Read our latest article on why we shouldn't use quinine nor cinchona bark to treat or prevent COVID-19.
 Great collaborative work with Kim Walker and Cassandra Quave.
 Also ¡versión en español!